-American Ambassador indirectly questioned Thailand’s closed border and zero Covid policy in early October
+American Ambassador indirectly queries Thailand’s closed border and zero Covid policy

 At the beginning of October, the US Ambassador to Thailand, Michael De Sombre appeared to question the efficacy of the Thai government’s Covid policy and said that the kingdom was in danger of becoming a ‘victim of its own success’ because of the economic devastation wrought.